iterait/emloop-tensorflow/docs/regularization.rst

         # ...
         self.graph.add_to_collection(tf.GraphKeys.REGULARIZATION_LOSSES, my_loss)

 Luckily, most of the common layer APIs will do that for you.
-E.g.

 .. code-block:: python
-    :caption: implicit regularization
+    :caption: Keras adds the regularization cost implicitly

     def _create_model(self):
         # ...